i Government policy towards mining and international investment

 iii Mine ownership

 Ownership of the US mining industry is in private hands: there are no government-owned mines or mining companies.
-Many companies operating US mines are based in the United States, such as Newmont Mining Corporation (gold), Peabody Energy Corporation (coal), US Steel (iron ore) and Freeport-McMoRan (copper).
-Many other operations are owned by foreign companies, including Barrick Gold's numerous mines (gold) and Rio Tinto's subsidiaries, such as Kennecott Utah Copper Corporation (copper-molybdenum).
+Many companies operating US mines are based in the United States, such as Peabody Energy Corporation (coal), US Steel (iron ore) and Freeport-McMoRan (copper).
+Many other operations are owned by foreign companies, including Barrick Gold's and Newmont Goldcorp's numerous mines (gold) and Rio Tinto's subsidiaries, such as Kennecott Utah Copper Corporation (copper-molybdenum).

 iv Significant trading agreements concerning minerals

 Many international treaties of general application apply to mining industry investment by foreign persons into the United States, but none specifically addresses investments in the mining industry or trading in various minerals.
 However, one failed transaction of note was the attempted acquisition by Chinese National Offshore Oil Corporation of the rare earth element mine at Mountain Pass, California (then owned by Unocal), which was blocked by the US government on national security grounds in 2005.